huyslab/relmed_analysis_behaviour/README.md

 *Currently, only a Mac Silicone docker image is available.
 If you require an amd64 image, please let Yaniv or Haoyang know.*

+To access to the docker container registry, you need to first authenticate before pulling the container image: https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic

 ### Option 1: Using Jupyter Lab

 1. **Launch Docker container**: